Prenatal & Postpartum Physio

 Having a baby changes the way your body functions and at Bump Physio, we celebrate all those changes in a positive way!
-Sometimes though, our body needs a little guidance to manage some of the common pregnancy conditions including: Diastasis recti, Cesareean rehabilitation and scar management, pelvic girdle pain, sacroiliac joint pain and dysfunction, round ligament pain, low back pain, coccydynia, public symphesis dysfunction and more.
+Sometimes though, our body needs a little guidance to manage some of the common pregnancy conditions including Diastasis recti, Cesarean rehabilitation, and scar management, pelvic girdle pain, sacroiliac joint pain and dysfunction, round ligament pain, low back pain, coccydynia, public symphysis dysfunction and more.

 Low Back Pain

 Low back pain is one of the most common symptoms in pregnancy.
 Our physiotherapists can help through manual therapy and soft tissue work, improving your postural alignment, assisting with supportive and corrective exercises, providing guidance on supportive sleeping positions, and discussing some pelvic braces or supports.